frankwiersma/instagraph/README.md

 - Type your text or paste a URL in the input box.
 - Click "Submit" and wait for the magic to happen!

-## License 📝

-MIT License.
-See LICENSE for more information.